Virtual Learning Academy

 The VLA will be open to all rising 6th-12th grade students in the 2022-23 school year.

 What courses will be offered?

 High school courses and middle school courses have been developed based on current virtual offerings from WHRO and VVA as well as courses that could be offered by an NNPS teacher.
-The courses included on this list has been determined by a committee of stakeholders that includes school leadership, C&D, teachers, and technology.
+The courses included on these lists have been determined by a committee of stakeholders that includes school leadership, C&D, teachers, and technology.

 Will students still be enrolled in their currently assigned school?

 Yes, they will be able to participate in any clubs, organizations, or sports at their assigned school if they meet the criteria for participation.